 The first step is to notice when you’re talking to yourself negatively about caregiving.

-Take notice and write it down the next time you have a negative thought like “I snapped at Mom again today.
-I’m the meanest daughter in the world.” or “Crap!
+For example, you might think “I snapped at Mom again today.
+I can’t even be patient for 5 minutes.
+I’m the worst daughter in the world.” or “Ugh!
 I forgot to buy more of Dad’s oatmeal.
-So stupid!
-I never remember even the simplest things!”
+I’m so stupid!”

-5. Distract yourself from negative thoughts
+2. Distract yourself from negative thoughts

 After you’ve been noticing your self-criticism for a little while, it’ll get easier to recognize when you’re being too hard on yourself.